On the (Local) Lifting Property: Introduction

 The full group C*-algebra $C^*(F_2\times F_2)$ plays an important role in the C*-algebra theory.
 The Connes Embeding Problem is equivalent to the question of whether or not $C^*(F_2\times F_2)$ is RFD.
 Whether $C^*(F_2\times F_2)$ has the (L)LP is an outstandng open question.
 Using the result of section 5 we show that $C^*(F_2\times F_2)$ is inductive limit of RFD C*-algebras with the LP ({\bf Proposition \ref{OtherPropertiesOfFnxFn}}).

 Section 7 is devoted to the semigroup $Ext$ of extensions by compact operators.
 The semigroup $Ext$ was introduced in the celebrated work of Brown-Douglas-Fillmore \cite{BDF}.
 The first example of a C*-algebra $A$ such that $Ext(A)$ is not a group was constructed by J. Anderson \cite{Anderson}.
 Since then more examples were found but still there is no clear understanding of when $Ext$ is a group.
 It is known that the LLP implies that $Ext$ is a group and it is not known whether these properties are equivalent (\cite[p.12]{Ozawa}).
-In this section we prove that for an interesting class of C*-algebras, including $C^*(F_n\times F_n)$ and all contractible C*-algebras, they are equivalent.
+In this section we prove that for an interesting class of C*-algebras, including $C^*(F_n\times F_n)$, all contractible C*-algebras and all suspensions, they are equivalent.

-{\bf Theorem} {\it Suppose $A$ is an inductive limit, with surjective connecting maps, of separable C*-algebras that are RFD and have the LP (e.g. $A = C^*(F_n\times F_n)$ or $A$ is any contractible C*-algebra).
+{\bf Theorem} {\it Suppose $A$ is an inductive limit, with surjective connecting maps, of separable C*-algebras that are RFD and have the LP (e.g. $A = C^*(F_n\times F_n)$ or $A$ is any contractible C*-algebra or $A$ is any suspension).
 Then $A$ has the LLP if and only if $Ext(A)$ is a group.}

-Kirchberg proved that a separable C*-algebra $A$ has the LLP if and only if $Ext(cone(A))$ is a group \cite{Kirchberg}.
-Since $cone(A)$ has the LLP if and only if $A$ has, the theorem above generalizes Kirchberg's theorem.
+Kirchberg proved that a unital separable C*-algebra $A$ has the LLP if and only if $Ext(SA)$ is a group if and only if $Ext(cone(A))$ is a group \cite{Kirchberg}.
+Since $cone(A)$ (and $SA$ ) has the LLP if and only if $A$ has, Kirchberg's theorem follows immediately from the theorem above.
+Moreover it implies that in Kirchberg's theorem the unitality assumption is not needed.

 As mentioned above it is not known whether $C^*(F_2\times F_2)$ has the LLP, but now we can say that the problem is equivalent to the question of whether $Ext\left( C^*(F_2\times F_2)\right)$ is a group.